avatarofvelius/mote.archive/README.md

 # Mote.Archive

+## What :
+- Written in go
+- Local HTTP Server for Internal Tools
+- Providing API for Distributing to Hosted Clients

 ## Why :
- Version of R3D_Flask ans j_mp repository backends.
+- Updated Project Idea based on R3D_Flask and j_mp repository backends.

-## What :
- Written in go
- Providing API and Local HTTP Server for Distributing to Hosted Clients
+- Tools for Generating Json and Yaml Files For Book and Character Metadata
+- Local Http Server for Consolidating and Managing Data Between Obsidian and Hosting Platform

 ## Uses
-- chi ( maybe )
+- ???
 - others